ratto/EDaemonWebServer/EDaemonWebServer/ARCHITECTURE.md

 ## Quick extension points for agents
 - To run unit tests automatically: run `dotnet test`.
 - To discover routes and types: inspect `Controllers` + `Domain` + `Services/Interfaces`.
-- To get sample data or populate the DB: create a small SQL script to insert rows into the `BasicSkills` table and point `DATABASE_PATH` to the file.
+- To get sample data or populate the DB: create a small SQL script to insert rows into the `BASIC_SKILLS` table and point `DATABASE_PATH` to the file.

 ## Versioning this document
 - This `ARCHITECTURE.md` file is located at the solution root and should be versioned normally with Git.
 Suggested commit: